quantummaid/quantummaid-tutorials/basic-tutorial/README.md

 - Exporting the implemented usecase via HTTP
 - Dependency injection
 - Writing an integration test
-- Packaging of the application
+- Packaging the application

-To follow this tutorial, you need:
+To follow the tutorial, you need:
 - JDK 11+
 - Apache Maven >3.5.3